 The threat of Boko Haram remains in northern Cameroon.
 In several African countries, organized attacks have decreased as a result of military offensives, but murders, abductions, and suicide bombings continue.
 Many still live in fear.

-The Catholic Diocese of Maroua-Mokolo in the Far North Region of Cameroon must contend with this reality along with other challenges.
-Not only is it situated in one of the poorest parts of the country, but it also takes in large numbers of Nigerian and Cameroonian refugees.
+The Diocese of Maroua-Mokolo in northern Cameroon must contend with this reality, alongside their other challenges and concerns.
+It is located in one of the poorest parts of the country and takes in large numbers of refugees.

-We are sure these future priests will remember you in their grateful prayers.
+Will you help the seminarians of poor and endangered Cameroon?
+We are sure they will remember you in their prayers.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.